 Supported since 1990 by the Provost, the Graduate Teaching Awards considers all forms of teaching conducted by graduate students, whether it occurs in a classroom, a laboratory, or in a studio.
-Any currently enrolled graduate student who has served as a GTA, or as instructor of record for at least two semesters, including fall 2017 and spring 2018, is eligible to be nominated.
+Any currently enrolled graduate student who has served as a GTA, or as instructor of record for at least two semesters, including fall 2018 and spring 2019, is eligible to be nominated.
 The nomination process will allow at least one nomination from each department or school that employs GTAs.
-The deadline for submission of nominations for the 2017-2018 Graduate Teaching Awards is Monday, February 5, 2018.
+The deadline for submission of nominations for the 2018-2019 Graduate Teaching Awards is Tuesday, February 5, 2019 at 5:00 PM.

 Full nomination materials are listed below.
 For students in active teaching assignments, please note the requirement for a first-hand teaching observation conducted by a faculty member.